stellar/js-stellar-sdk/README.md

 # you'll be able to browse the docs at http://localhost:5000
 ```

+### Publishing

+For information on how to contribute or publish new versions of this software to `npm`, please refer to our [contribution guide](https://github.com/stellar/js-stellar-sdk/blob/master/CONTRIBUTING.md).

 ## Miscellaneous

 ### `stellar-sdk` vs `stellar-base`

-`stellar-sdk` is a high-level library that serves as client-side API for Horizon and Soroban RPC, while [stellar-base](https://github.com/stellar/js-stellar-base) is lower-level library for creating Stellar primitive constructs via XDR helpers and wrappers.
+`stellar-sdk` is a high-level library that serves as client-side API for Horizon and Soroban RPC, while [`stellar-base](https://github.com/stellar/js-stellar-base) is lower-level library for creating Stellar primitive constructs via XDR helpers and wrappers.

-**Most people will want stellar-sdk instead of stellar-base.** You should only
-use stellar-base if you know what you're doing!
+**Most people will want stellar-sdk instead of stellar-base.** You should only use stellar-base if you know what you're doing!

 If you add `stellar-sdk` to a project, **do not add `stellar-base`!** Mismatching versions could cause weird, hard-to-find bugs. `stellar-sdk` automatically installs `stellar-base` and exposes all of its exports in case you need them.

 > **Important!** The Node.js version of the `stellar-base` (`stellar-sdk` dependency) package uses the [`sodium-native`](https://www.npmjs.com/package/sodium-native) package as an [optional dependency](https://docs.npmjs.com/files/package.json#optionaldependencies). `sodium-native` is a low level binding to [libsodium](https://github.com/jedisct1/libsodium), (an implementation of [Ed25519](https://ed25519.cr.yp.to/) signatures).
 > If installation of `sodium-native` fails, or it is unavailable, `stellar-base` (and `stellar-sdk`) will fallback to using the [`tweetnacl`](https://www.npmjs.com/package/tweetnacl) package implementation.
-If you are using `stellar-sdk`/`stellar-base` in a browser, you can ignore this.
-However, for production backend deployments you should be using `sodium-native`.
+If you are using them in a browser, you can ignore this.
+However, for production backend deployments, you should be using `sodium-native`.
 > If `sodium-native` is successfully installed and working the `StellarSdk.FastSigning` variable will return `true`.

-### Contributing and Publishing

-For information on how to contribute or publish new versions of this software to `npm`, please refer to our [contribution guide](https://github.com/stellar/js-stellar-sdk/blob/master/CONTRIBUTING.md).

 ### License